FPBench: A Comprehensive Benchmark of Multimodal Large Language Models for Fingerprint Analysis: Experiments

-We evaluate the models under two settings: (a) zero-shot and (b) chain-of-thought prompting.
-In the \textit{zero-shot} setting, we provide the input with only the base prompt \textit{``Please answer the question and provide only the correct option letter, e.g., A, B, C, D."}.
-In the \textit{chain-of-thought} (CoT) setting, we prompt the model to reason step-by-step before selecting the option.
-Hence, we prepend the base prompt with \textit{``Please think step by step and provide your reasoning before giving the final answer.
-Include the final correct answer option at the end of your answer".} This enables the models to reason before providing the final answer. \textsc{FPBench} contains MCQ-style questions with a single correct response.
-We followed the strategy in \cite{narayan2025facexbench} to parse the model prediction for the output only in case of zero-shot and a detailed reasoning in case of CoT prompting.
+We evaluate the models under two settings: (a) zero-shot and (b) chain-of-thought (CoT) prompting.
+We used the system prompt as: \textit{``You are an expert fingerprint examiner"}.
+In the \textit{zero-shot} setting, we provided images and the query as: \textit{``Please answer the question and provide only the correct option letter, e.g., A, B, C, D."}.
+In the \textit{CoT} setting, we guide the model to provide step-by-step reasoning for its response.
+So, we prepend the prompt with \textit{``Please think step by step and provide your reasoning before giving the final answer.
+Include the final correct answer option at the end of your answer"}.
+Following~\cite{narayan2025facexbench}, we parse the model prediction for zero-shot and detailed reasoning in CoT setting.